ryzheboka/taskana-doc/docs/user-guide/configuration/jobs-configuration.md

 - **First run at**: The date for the first run of the job
 - **Run every**: The interval between individual runs of a job

-Additionally, different jobs have other special parameters for customization.
+Additionally, different jobs have other special parameters for customization which can be found below.

 You can also configure the scheduler.
-In the initial run of the scheduler, all jobs are scheduled for the first time.
+The scheduler will initialize the first schedule for the jobs.
 Each run, the scheduler looks up which jobs are past their due date.
 These jobs get executed.
 The behavior of jobs and the scheduler in TASKANA can be customized in the configuration file ```taskana.properties``` with the following parameters:

 ## Scheduler Configuration
 | Parameter                                | Description                                                    | Sample Value | Default Value |